Key takeaways

 Is there an objectively 'best' product?

-No. The right tool depends on scheduling complexity, planner team size, existing ecosystem, and how much spreadsheet legacy you carry.
+No. The right tool depends on scheduling complexity, planner team size, existing ecosystem, and how much spreadsheet history you carry.
 The dimensions and questions above are designed to make the choice transparent rather than tool-by-tool.

 Should we keep our existing tool and add Smootables alongside it?